ZaubererMD/md_api_server/README.md

 - Public methods as well as methods that are only available to registered users
 - Permission-Management to control which user can call which use which methods
 - Automatic checking and sanitizing of passed parameters
+- Accepts parameters being passed via GET or POST, with POST-body content-types `application/json` or `application/x-www-form-urlencoded`
+- Multicall-method to perform multiple calls in one rountrip

 ## Getting started